hansonyjy/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Hanson Yang**.
 I’m an MSBA student at UCLA Anderson, passionate about using data to solve business problems!
 Let's stay in touch!
-Feel free to connect with me
+Feel free to connect with me.